nus-cs2103/website-base/admin/tp-constraints.md

 Also keep in mind:
 * Regular typing is usually faster than using key combinations.
 * <tooltip content="typing the full command and hitting ENTER will complete the task">One-shot commands</tooltip> are faster over <tooltip content="prompting the user to input one parameter at a time">multi-step commands</tooltip>.
 If you provide a multi-step command to help new users, it is recommended that you also provide a one-shot equivalent for regular/expert users.<br>
 {%- endcall %}

+{% call show_constraint("Recommendation-Realistic", recommendation=true) -%}
+Keeping the target usage of the application 'realistic' can be helpful when making product design decisions later.
+For example, _a patient tracking app for a big hospital_ is not realistic usage scenario because a big hospital is unlikely to use a small standalone desktop application for that purpose.
+However, it is more realistic for an independent home-based healthcare worker (e.g., a physical therapist) to use such an app to keep track of his/her patients.
+{%- endcall %}

 <box type="warning">